marcokister/PiCan/README.md

 ---

+### Software Code Files ###

+You will find several .py files in my GitHub. main.py is the ready to go code for the piCan it combines the ulrasonic sensor and servo For better understanding you can play around with the servo .py files

 ### 🧰 Hardware Requirements
 - Raspberry Pi (any model with GPIO) **recommended Raspberry PI 3b or better**
 - HC-SR04 ultrasonic distance sensor